 Mile marker #24

 Because we had no service, and I hadn’t downloaded the maps prior to departure, we were virtually driving blind.
-Thankfully, there is only one road to follow, and I had a list of all the places I wanted to visit.
+Thankfully, there is only one road to follow on the Road to Hana, and I had a list of all the stops I wanted to make along the way.
 Though most waterfalls aren’t marked with a sign, we were able to ask other locals and tourists for their name.
 We essentially stopped when we saw cars parked on the roadside pullouts.
 Hanawi Falls was one of these stops – a gorgeous little oasis, perfect to stop and enjoy a refreshing swim.

 5. Waia’napanapa State Park